pizzadotdoggo/pizzadotdoggo/README.md

 ☆I have others, these are just the ones **anyone** can refer to me as!☆

-  ☆Zellie is moreso a nickname but Gatsby and Zephyr arent, I like to be called Gatsby and Zephyr interchangeably but if ya don't do that it's alr!☆
+  ☆Zellie is moreso a nickname but Gatsby and Zephyr arent, I like to be called Gatsby and Zephyr interchangeably but if ya don't do that it's alright!☆
 </details>

 ⋆｡˚ ☁︎ ˚｡⋆｡˚☽˚｡⋆